pstrzalk/ddd-example-in-ruby-on-rails/README.md

 ## Future plans

-- I will be adding Read Models soon
 - I'm thinking about adding some controllers and frontend to show that it can operate as a normal application.

 ## Enjoy